11th Infantry Division (United States): World War I

-The 11th Division was reformed as a National Army division in August 1918, and was commanded briefly by Joseph Alfred Gaston before Jesse McI.
-Carter took over.
+The 11th Division was reformed as a National Army division in August 1918 at Camp Meade, Maryland, and was commanded briefly by Brigadier General Joseph Alfred Gaston before Major General Jesse McIlvane Carter took over.
 The division was nicknamed the Lafayette Division, and its shoulder sleeve insignia included a silhouette of Lafayette.
 The 17th Infantry Regiment, and the 63rd Infantry Regiment were the two units chosen as the cadre around which the division would be formed.
 The 71st and 72nd Infantry Regiments were formed from cadres from the 17th and 63rd Regiments.
 The division's field artillery brigade was trained at West Point, Kentucky, and never actually joined the division at Camp Meade.
 The division's advanced schools detachment started for England on 25 October 1918, arriving 8 November 1918.
 With the Armistice, further activities were halted and the division disbanded on 29 November 1918 at Camp Meade, Maryland.